Fonix ransomware removal instructions

-Fonix (also known as FonixCrypter) is a ransomware which encrypts victim's files, changes their filenames and creates a a ransom note which gets opened in a pop-up window.
-It renames encrypted files by adding firstname.lastname@example.org email address, victim's ID and appends the ".Fonix" extension to their filenames.
-For example, it renames a file named "1.jpg" to "1.jpg.EMAIL=[email@example.com]ID=[1E857D00].Fonix", "2.jpg" to "2.jpg.EMAIL=[firstname.lastname@example.org]ID=[1E857D00].Fonix", and so forth.
-Instructions on how to contact cyber criminals behind Fonix (and other details) are provided in the "# How To Decrypt Files #.hta" files.
-This ransomware was discovered by Michael Gillespie.
+Discovered by Michael Gillespie, Fonix (also known as FonixCrypter) ransomware encrypts victims' files, changes the filenames, and creates a ransom message, which is opened in a pop-up window.
+It renames encrypted files by adding the firstname.lastname@example.org email address, victim's ID, and appends the ".Fonix" extension to filenames.
+For example, it would rename a file such as "1.jpg" to "1.jpg.EMAIL=[email@example.com]ID=[1E857D00].Fonix", "2.jpg" to "2.jpg.EMAIL=[firstname.lastname@example.org]ID=[1E857D00].Fonix", and so on.
+Instructions about how to contact the cyber criminals behind Fonix (and other details) are provided in the "# How To Decrypt Files #.hta" file.

-As explained in the ransom note, this ransomware encrypts files using Salsa20 encryption algorithm and RSA 4098 key.
-To get a decryption key victims have to pay cyber criminals a certain amount of Bitcoin cryptocurrency.
-To get instructions on how to purchase it victims have to write an email to email@example.com, they are encouraged to do that in 48 hours after the Fonix attack because later price of a decryption key will be doubled.
-Before making a payment victims are offered to send 1 encrypted file for a free decryption, although, it is mentioned that it should not contain valuable data.
-Also, victims are warned not to delete or rename any encrypted files, or try to decrypt them with some other software, because this will permanently damage encrypted data.
-Unfortunately, there are no tools that could decrypt files encrypted by Fonix, at least not at the moment.
-It is common that cyber criminals behind a certain ransomware are the only ones who have a decryption software and/or key.
-Although, cyber criminals should never be trusted (paid), most or the times victims who pay a ransom do not receive any decryption tools.
-Simply said, they get scammed.
-Typically, victims of ransomware attack have only one free data recovery option - to restore files from a backup.
-Also, it is possible to stop ransomware from encrypting files were not encrypted by uninstalling it from a computer.
-Although, encrypted data remains encrypted even when ransomware is no longer installed.
+The ransom message states that this ransomware encrypts files using the Salsa20 encryption algorithm and RSA 4098 key.
+To get a decryption key, victims are urged pay cyber criminals a certain sum via the Bitcoin cryptocurrency.
+To get instructions about how to purchase the key, they must send an email to email@example.com within 48 hours of the Fonix attack, since after this period the cost will double.
+Before making payment, victims are invited to send one encrypted file free of charge for decryption, however, it is stated that the file must not contain valuable data.
+Victims are warned not to delete or rename any encrypted files, or try to decrypt them with other software, since this will permanently damage the data.
+Unfortunately, there are no tools that can decrypt files compromised by Fonix.
+Only the cyber criminals behind specific ransomware hold decryption software/keys.
+Despite this, cyber criminals should never be trusted or paid - victims who pay the ransoms do not receive any decryption tools/keys and they are scammed.
+Typically, victims of ransomware attacks have only one free data recovery option: to restore files from a backup.
+It is possible to stop ransomware from encrypting unaffected files by uninstalling the rogue program from the computer, however, already compromised files will remain encrypted even when the ransomware is removed.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-To sum up, ransomware is a type of software that encrypts victim's data and creates (and/or displays) a ransom note with instructions on how to contact cyber criminals, size of a ransom and/or other information.
-Typically, price of a decryption tool and/or key, and encryption algorithm (symmetric or asymmetric) that ransomware uses to encrypt data are the two main variables.
-Some examples of other ransomware are: Wbqczq, FRM and LickyAgent.
-Unfortunately, most of the times the only way to decrypt files is to use tools that can be purchased only from developers of a particular ransomware.
-It is possible to decrypt files without paying a ransom only when ransomware has some bugs, flaws, is not fully developed.
-Since it does not happen often, it is recommended to always have data backed up and store it on some unplugged storage device or remote server (e.g., Cloud).
+In summary, ransomware encrypts data and creates/displays ransom messages with instructions about how to contact cyber criminals, size of ransom, and other information.
+Typically, the cost of a decryption tool/key and encryption algorithm (symmetric or asymmetric) that ransomware uses to encrypt data are the two main differences.
+Some examples of other ransomware programs include Wbqczq, FRM, and LickyAgent.
+Unfortunately, the only way to decrypt files is to use tools that can only be purchased from the developers of the ransomware, unless the ransomware contains bugs/flaws, is not fully developed, etc. This is rare and, therefore, you are advised to maintain backups on unplugged storage devices or remote servers (e.g., Cloud).

 How did ransomware infect my computer?

-In most cases cyber criminals attempt to trick users into installing various malicious programs through spam campaigns (emails), Trojans, untrustworthy software or file download channels, fake software updaters and unofficial software activation ('cracking') tools.
-In the firs case they try to achieve it by sending emails that contain malicious attachments or website links that are designed to download malicious files.
-They attach malicious Microsoft Office documents, Java Script files, PDF documents, executable files (like .exe), archive files like ZIP, RAR, or other files and hope that recipients will open (execute) them.
-When opened, those files install ransomware or other malicious software.
-Third party downloaders, free file hosting websites, Peer-to-Peer networks (e.g., torrent clients, eMule), freeware download websites and other similar channels are often used to disribute malware too.
-When users open a downloaded malicious file, they infect computers with a certain malware.
-It is worthwhile to mention that those files tend to be disguised as regular, harmless.
-Trojans are malicious programs that often are designed to cause chain infections - when a Trojan-type software is installed on the operating system, then it causes installation of additional malware.
-Fake software updaters infect systems either by installing malicious programs instead of updates or by exploiting bugs/flaws of outdated software that is installed on user's computer.
-Unofficial activation ('cracking') tools are programs that supposed to illegally bypass activation of licensed software.
-Although, it is common that such tools do not activate any installed software and are designed install malicious software instead.
+In most cases, cyber criminals attempt to trick users into installing malicious programs through spam campaigns (emails), Trojans, untrusted software or file download channels, fake software updaters and unofficial software activation ('cracking') tools.
+They send emails that contain malicious attachments, or website links that download malicious files.
+They attach malicious Microsoft Office documents, Java Script files, PDF documents, executable files (.exe), archive files such as ZIP, RAR and other files, and hope that recipients open (execute) them.
+The files then install ransomware or other malicious software.
+Third party downloaders, free file hosting websites, Peer-to-Peer networks (e.g., torrent clients, eMule), freeware download websites and other similar channels are also used to distribute malware.
+When users open a downloaded malicious file, they infect computers with malware.
+Note that the files are often disguised as regular and harmless.
+Trojans are malicious programs that often cause chain infections - when Trojan-type software is installed on the operating system, it causes installation of additional malware.
+Fake software updaters infect systems by installing malicious programs rather than updates, or by exploiting bugs/flaws of outdated software that is installed on the computer.
+Unofficial activation ('cracking') tools supposedly illegally bypass activation of licensed software, however, they often install malicious software instead.